Fauna of India: Fauna of India

 A notable dragonfly is the Himalayan relict dragonfly.
 India is also known for its butterflies, such as lesser grass blue, common blue Apollo, common mime, common Mormon, and common Pierrot.
 The orchid mantis is an iconic mantis found in the Western Ghats of India.
 Laboratory stick insects and leaf insects are found in abundance.

-Stegodon elephants, Indosaurus, Himalayan quail, and pink-headed duck are famous extinct animals from India.
+Stegodon elephants, Indosaurus, Rajasaurus, Himalayan quail, and pink-headed duck are notable extinct animals from India.
 The Himalayan quail and pink-headed duck are only presumed extinct.
-However, there are other quails such as rain quail in India, and the pink-headed duck's relative the Indian spot-billed duck.
+However, there are other quails, such as rain quail in India, and the pink-headed duck's relative, the Indian spot-billed duck.

-Depletion of vegetative cover due to expansion of agriculture, habitat destruction, over-exploitation, pollution, introduction of toxic imbalance in community structure, epidemics, floods, droughts and cyclones, contribute to the loss of flora and fauna.
-More than 39 species of mammals, 72 species of birds, 17 species of reptiles, three species of amphibians, two species of fish, and a large number of butterflies, moth, and beetles are considered vulnerable and endangered.
+Depletion of vegetative cover due to expansion of agriculture, habitat destruction, over-exploitation, pollution, introduction of toxic imbalance in community structure, epidemics, floods, droughts, and cyclones, contribute to the loss of flora and fauna.
+More than 39 species of mammals, 72 species of birds, 17 species of reptiles, three species of amphibians, two species of fish, and a large number of butterflies, moths, and beetles are considered vulnerable and endangered.